codebar-ag/raspberry-pi-kiosk-32bit/readme.md

 ### Enable Chrome Flags:

 To enhance the Chrome browser performance.
-You have to enable some Chrome-Flags inside the Browser.
+You have to enable special Chrome-Flags inside the Browser.  <br/>
-To do that enter following Chrome URLs inside the URL bar and: <br/>
+To do that enter following Chrome URLs inside the URL bar <br/>

 **Enable:** `chrome://flags/#ignore-gpu-blocklist` <br/>